Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Information-disclosure-vulnerabilities.md

 Open Burp suite intercept the request and sand the SCAN and select scan mode like Crawl

+## 2. Wayback Machine

+archives that contain a full snapshot of files within (or indeed outside) the web root, possibly enabling you to easily identify all content and functionality within the application.

 ## 2. Directory listings

 Web servers can be configured to automatically list the contents of directories that do not have an index page present.